Asturleonese language: Leonese (Llionés)

 Leonese was probably spoken in a much larger area in the Middle Ages, roughly corresponding to the old Kingdom of León.
 As the Castilian language became the main language in Spain, the linguistic features of the Leonese language retreated progressively westwards.
 In the late 1990s several associations unofficially promoted Leonese language courses.
 In 2001 the Universidad de León (University of León) created a course for Leonese teachers, and local and provincial governments developed Leonese language courses for adults.
 Nowadays Leonese can be studied in the largest towns of León, Zamora and Salamanca provinces.

 Leonese's desperate reality as a minority language has driven it to an apparent dead end, and it is considered a Seriously Endangered Language by UNESCO.
 There are some efforts at language revival aimed at the urban population (the Leonese Council has made campaign to encourage young people to learn Leonese).
 Some experts think Leonese will be dead in two generations.

 In spite of all these difficulties, the number of young people learning and using Leonese (mainly as a written language) has increased substantially in recent years.
 The Leonese City Council promotes Leonese language courses for adults.
 Leonese is taught in sixteen schools in Leon.

 Leonese has special status in the Statute of Autonomy of Castile and León.

-Mirandese (Mirandês)
+Mirandese (Mirandés)

 In the 19th century, José Leite de Vasconcelos described Mirandese as "the language of the farms, work, home, and love between the Mirandese," noting that it was a fully separate language from Portuguese.
-Since 1986/87 the language has been taught to students between the ages of 10 and 11, and Mirandese is now recovering.
-Today Mirandese has fewer than 5,000 speakers (but the figure goes up to 15,000 if one includes second language speakers).
+Since 1986/87 the language has been taught to students, now being taught from 1st to 12th grade.
+Today Mirandese has only 3500 speakers.

 Portugal took a further step in protecting Mirandese when the Portuguese Republic officially recognised the language in 1999.
-It is administrated by the Anstituto de la Lhéngua Mirandesa.
+It is administered by the Anstituto de la Lhéngua Mirandesa.